telus/tds-core/docs/src/html/3-Foundational-Elements/3-forms.md

 Form states give the user feedback regarding their input.
 They can affirm that the user's input was correct, or highlight errors that must be corrected.

-* Modify the `.tds-field` block with `.tds-field--success` when its input is correct.
+* Modify the `.field` block with `.field--success` when its input is correct.
-* When there's a problem, use the `.tds-field--error` modifier.
+* When there's a problem, use the `.field--error` modifier.

 ### Accessibility